prooph/link/README.md

 # Contribution

+You wanna help us?
+Great!
-We appreciate any help.
-You can contribute in many ways.
-Submit pull requests, help us with the UI or simply try prooph link and give us feedback.
+We appreciate any help, be it on implementation level, UI improvements, testing, donation or simply trying out the system and give us feedback.
 Just leave us a note in our google group linked above and we can discuss further steps.

 Thanks,
-your prooph link team
+your prooph team

-# Documentation

-More information is coming soon.
-Stay tuned!